nathanbaleeta/ureport_mobile/CONTRIBUTING.md

 * A **milestone** acts like a container for issues.
 This is useful for associating a group of issues with specific features or time period (e.g. Weekly Sprint 9/9-9/20 or FCM 1.0.0).
 * One **assignee** is responsible for working on the issue at any given time.
 * **Comments** allow anyone with access to the repository to provide feedback.

+## License

+By contributing your code to the unicef/ureport-mobile GitHub repository, you agree to license your contribution under the GNU GENERAL PUBLIC LICENSE.